aroberge/reeborg-world-creation/built-in-randomness.md

 ## Random orientation

-Random orientation are shown ... by the robot changing orientation randomly \(!\) and constantly; it cannot be adequately shown by static screenshots.
+Random orientations are shown ... by the robot changing orientation randomly \(!\) and constantly; it cannot be adequately shown by static screenshots.

 Select world **Alone**, or any other world with a robot already in it.
 Then enter the following program and run it: